cacophony-wj/licentia_black/README.md

 - **NOTE:** _Synthesis_ is no longer mandatory for most additions, but you can run it if you really want to.
 [Use the guide here.](How-To-Run-Synthesis.md).

 For help with your additions, stop by my Discord server and you might just get it!

-## Commissions

-Don't feel like doing the work yourself?
-I am available to make your own customizations to my modlist for a small gratuity if you just can't figure out how to work it in.
-I can also build a customized version of the list for you provided it's not too extensive and compensation is appropriate.
-Meet me on my Discord server to discuss details.

-## FINAL NOTES

-When you reach your first exterior world location, you will be prompted to enable _Survival Mode_.
-This mod disables fast travel and requires eating, drinking, and staying warm to survive.
-The option can be changed later in the default "Gameplay" settings of _Skyrim_.

-You will also receive a prompt about which Divine and/or Daedra you wish to worship, depending on your race.
-Choose according to your preference.

-### Confused about where to begin?

-[Try a helpful _Licentia_ starting guide](https://www.canva.com/design/DAF1LecdP9M/zve9MIfRDE2D50dxXsBEWA/edit) by my friend @Charlistic!

 ## Updating the Modlist